JanaLasser/network_extraction/README.md

 NOTE: the format of the input image does not have to be .png, every format supported by the python image library (PIL) can be used.
 Further information about the options available to modify the behaviour and output of NEAT can be obtained by calling

->> python vectorize2.py --help
+>> python neat.py --help

 The script relies on a collection of functions from neat_helpers.py which in turn needs functions from the C_neat_functions.
 The latter is written in cython and then compiled for speed.
 I have provided the original .pyx file as well as the .c file.
 As I have so far only been able to compile under and for a linux system and therefore only upladed the .so file.
-If you want to use the script under Windows/OSX you have to either compile the library yourself or wait until I figure out how to cross compile and upload them :-) In the meantime there is a de-cythonized version of the library available called C_neat_functions.py which is slower an very ugly for python code but contains all the functionality of the cythoniyed version.
+If you want to use the script under Windows/OSX you have to either compile the library yourself or wait until I figure out how to cross compile and upload them :-) In the meantime there is a de-cythonized version of the library available called C_neat_functions.py which is slower an very ugly for python code but contains all the functionality of the cythonized version.